 This post contains affiliate links.
 Visit our Disclosure page for details.

-Traveling solo can be one of the most rewarded and exciting challenges you can face, but it can also be rather daunting.
-During my 5-month solo adventure in South East Asia I had my bag snatched in broad daylight by a passing motorbike.
-While I had taken a number of necessary precautions to ensure this didn’t happen, there was definitely more that could have been done.
+Traveling solo can be a rewarding and exciting challenge, but it can also be rather daunting.
+During my 5-month solo adventure in Southaast Asia, my bag was snatched in broad daylight by a passing motorbike.
+While I had taken a number of precautions to ensure this didn’t happen, there was definitely more that could have been done.
 Read these four travel safety tips and how they could’ve helped me avoid having my bag stolen.

 Travel Safety Tips